 The company was founded by Ben White, who is CEO, and Professors Jo Shien Ng and Chee Hing Tan, who met at the University of Sheffield while researching innovative semiconductor materials and devices for infrared detection.

-Its new family of avalanche photodiodes, named Aura, was launched earlier this year and are constructed from modified InGaAs, which is an antimony alloy.
+Its new family of avalanche photodiodes, named Aura, was launched earlier this year and are constructed from modified InGaAs, with the addition of an antimony alloy.
 These sensors can amplify even the smallest signals and can even identify weaker secondary pulses, according to White.

 White was always interested in electronics and engineering and was lucky enough to be educated at one of the few schools in the UK that taught electronics.